 - Simple will — A legal document which spells out how you want your personal property distributed after your death, who/what are your beneficiaries, who will care for your minor children and who will be your executor, the person who is legally responsible for ensuring your wishes are carried out.
 A simple will may not be adequate for those with substantial assets which may require estate or income taxes; those wishing to create a trust for children or other relatives; and others with unique or unusual circumstances.
 A will prepared in another state should be redrafted to ensure compliance with Texas law.

 - Durable power of attorney — A legal document and a written authorization in which you appoint an agent to represent or act on your behalf in private affairs or matters of business, finances or some other legal issue.
 It may be general or limited.
 Any act that would otherwise legally be done by you is instead handled by your agent and is granted by a general durable power of attorney.
 A limited durable power of attorney, on the other hand, only covers specific events, such as making health care decisions on your behalf, initiating the sale of real estate or physical property, or even making investments on your behalf.

-- Medical power of attorney — A legal document that is signed by a competent adult in which you designate a person that you trust (also referred to as your ‘agent’) to represent or act on your behalf on health care or medical matters only.
-It is a document, signed by a competent adult designating a person that he/she trusts to make health care decisions on the principal’s behalf should the principal be unable to make such decisions.
+- Medical power of attorney — A legal document that is signed by a competent adult in which you designate a person that you trust (also referred to as your ‘agent’) to represent or act on your behalf on health care decisions or medical matters only in the event that you are no longer able to make such decisions on your own.
 All powers of attorney, including the statutory durable power of attorney above and the medical power of attorney, are valid only during the principal’s life.
 If the principal has died, the power of attorney is no longer valid.

 - Directive to physicians (aka living will) — A legal document that a person uses to make known his or her wishes regarding life-prolonging medical treatments.
 It allows you to express your wishes to doctors in case you become incapacitated.
 In a living will, you can outline whether or not you want your life to be artificially prolonged in the event of a devastating illness or injury.
 It is often combined with a medical power of attorney (above) that allows you to designate someone to make health care decisions for you if you become incapacitated.
 The living will and the medical power of attorney together make up what’s called an advance health care directive.